AytekinYaliz/ylz.poc.client-ts/examples/js.md

 - *Memory Heap*: this is where memory allocation happens.
 - *Call Stack*: this is where your stack frames are, as your code executes.

-DOM        \
+DOM.........\
-AJAX       - Web APIs which are provided by browsers, not by the Engine.
+AJAX........- Web APIs which are provided by browsers, not by the Engine.
-setTimeout /
+setTimeout../

 *Call Stack* is a data structure which records basically where in the program we are.
 JS is a *single-threaded* programming language, which means it has a single Call Stack.
 Therefore it can do one thing at a time.